onzfonz/comp227/src/content/1/en/part1d.md

 - Some courses on [Egghead.io](https://egghead.io) like [Start Learning React](https://egghead.io/courses/start-learning-react) are of high quality, and the recently updated [Beginner's Guide to React](https://egghead.io/courses/the-beginner-s-guide-to-reactjs) is also relatively good;
   both courses introduce concepts that will also be introduced later on in this course.
-    - **NB** The first one uses class components but the latter uses the new functional ones.
+    - **FYI** The first one uses class components but the latter uses the new functional ones.

 ### Web developers pledge